hashicorp/vault/website/source/docs/secrets/ssh/signed-ssh-certificates.html.md

 performing the SSH operation.
 The "**host**" refers to the target machine.
 If this is confusing, substitute "client" with "user".

-This page will show a quick start for this backend.
-For detailed documentation on every path, use `vault path-help` after mounting the backend.
+This page will show a quick start for this secrets engine.
+For detailed documentation on every path, use `vault path-help` after mounting the secrets engine.

 ## Client Key Signing

-Before a client can request their SSH key be signed, the Vault SSH backend must be configured.
+Before a client can request their SSH key be signed, the Vault SSH secrets engine must be configured.
 Usually a Vault administrator or security team performs these steps.
 It is also possible to automate these actions using a configuration management tool like Chef, Puppet, Ansible, or Salt.